Skip to content

 headersRecord<string, string>NoRequest headers

-Values in env and headers fields support $VAR_NAME references that are expanded from process.env at execution time.
+Values in env and headers fields support $VAR_NAME and ${VAR_NAME} references.
+They are expanded from Archon’s process environment at execution time.
+Codex workflow nodes also include codebase-scoped env vars in that expansion.

 {